 CONFLICT STUDIES AND HUMAN RIGHTS: THEORETICAL ANALYSIS AND GROUNDED RESEARCH

 Why has ’nationalist’ violence erupted in Ukraine?
 Will cities become the war zones of the future?
+How is the term ‘human rights’ used and abused in times of violent conflict?
 What role did social media play in the rise and subsequent collapse of the Arab Spring?
 What are the ethical and political issues associated with the use of drones in zones of conflict - and what impact does this have on the subjects of surveillance?
 Who defines ‘evil’ and what does ‘doing good’ mean?
 How do ‘humanitarian wars’ affect the everyday lives of the ‘victims’ they protect?
-These are just some of the pressing questions arising from the complex interconnectedness of today’s world.
-A solution to these questions can only be found through systematic analysis of the processes of inclusion and exclusion, mobilization, and collective violence.
-Addressing these topics properly demands critical reflection on the national and international policies developed to contain, manage, resolve, or transform violent conflict.
-Our Master's programme in Conflict Studies and Human Rights is a selective, international graduate programme combining the study of theory with in-depth case study analysis.
-The programme focuses on both the dynamics of violent conflicts and the problems associated with the national and international military or humanitarian intervention by agencies such as the UN, NATO, or non-governmental organizations.

-The Master's programme in Conflict Studies and Human Rights will equip you with the necessary analytical and theoretical skills to engage with global and local challenges in insightful and innovative ways.
+The Master's program in Conflict Studies and Human Rights will equip you with the necessary analytical and theoretical skills to engage with global and local challenges in insightful and innovative ways.
 You will acquire solid theoretical, analytical, and methodological expertise in Conflict Studies and Human Rights, as well as field experience in conflict and post-conflict regions.

 You will learn about and develop mastery in three key areas: